-Class Hours: 3 Lab Hours: 2 Total Credit Hours: 4 This course is a continuation of PHYS 151 and covers the quantum mechanics of simple systems, atoms, and molecules; covering electrostatics, electrical circuits, magnetism, Maxwell's Equations, electromagnetic radiation, light and sound.
+This course is a continuation of PHYS 151 and covers oscillations and waves, sound, light and optics, electrostatics, electrical circuits, magnetism, Maxwell's Equations, electromagnetic radiation, light and cound

 Prerequisite: PHYS 151 with a grade of C- or higher.

 PHYS 171.
 Introduction to Earth Science.
 (CIP: 40.0601)